nghiant3223/nghiant3223.github.io/_posts/2025-06-03-memory_allocation_in_go.md

 The Go runtime organizes object sizes into a set of predefined groups called *size classes*.
 Every span belongs to exactly one size class, determined by the size of objects it contains.
-Go defines 68 distinct size classes, numbered from 0 to 67, as shown in this [table](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L6).
+Go defines 68 distinct size classes, numbered from 0 to 67, as shown in this [size class table](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L6).
 Size class 0 is reserved to handle allocation for *large objects*, which is larger than 32 KB, while size class 1 to 67 are used for *tiny objects* and *small objects*.
-Spans have a fixed number of pages and objects, which are determined by their size class.

 | <img src="/assets/2025-06-03-memory_allocation_in_go/span_with_size_class.png" width=900> |
 |:-----------------------------------------------------------------------------------------:|
 |                           Two spans with different size classes                           |

+Spans belonging to some size class contain a fixed number of pages and objects, determined by the `bytes/span` and `objects` columns in the table.
-The figure above illustrates two spans: one from size class 38 (holding 2048-byte objects) and another from size class 55 (holding 10880-byte objects).
+The figure above illustrates two spans: one from [size class 38](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L44) (holding 2048-byte objects) and another from [size class 55](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L61) (holding 10880-byte objects).
 Because a single 8 KB page fits exactly four 2048-byte objects, the span for size class 38 contains 8 objects within a single page.
 Conversely, since each 10880-byte object exceeds one page, the span for size class 55 spans 4 pages, accommodating 3 objects.

-But why doesn't a span of size class 55 contain only one object and stretch over 2 pages, as described in the below figure?
+But why doesn't a span of [size class 55](https://github.com/golang/go/blob/go1.24.0/src/runtime/sizeclasses.go#L61) contain only one object and stretch over 2 pages, as described in the below figure?
 The reason is to reduce memory fragmentation.
 Since objects within a span are contiguous, there could be a space between the last object and the end of the span.
 This space is called *tail waste*, and can be easily determined by the formula `(number of pages)*8192-(number of objects)*(object size)`.
 If the span were allocated across 2 pages, the tail waste would be `2*8192-10880*1=5504` bytes, significantly higher than the `4*8192-10880*3=128` bytes of tail waste when allocated across 4 pages.